AlcoholRehabHelp Logo

 Seek immediate medical help if you experience a sudden onset of bleeding or if it rapidly increases.

-If you are throwing up a lot of blood or are experiencing any of these other symptoms, go to the emergency room:
+Go to the ER if you are throwing up much blood or experiencing any of these other symptoms:

 • Significant stomach pain